ZertoPublic/Z4K/docs/AccessingZ4KRESTAPI.md

-# Accessing the Z4K Open API
+# Accessing the Z4K REST API

 #### With Z4K Ingress